Nightbane: Setting

 On March 6, 2000, at 6:02 am, the world was shrouded in unnatural darkness caused by an extra dimensional race of demonic beings known as the Nightlords.
 Thousands of people suddenly transformed into monsters, but when the darkness left, they returned to human form.
 These shape-changers, called the Nightbane, have the ability to change to their monstrous form.

 Players create and play Nightbanes, Guardians or even Vampires in order to battle the Nightlords and hopefully defeat them.
 Characters take on normal human form (called "The Facade") until they want to transform into their horrific monstrous form.
 The Nightbanes are organized into various underground factions all battling the Nightlords in their own way.

 Gameplay

 Character creation

 Players roll dice to create eight basic attributes.
 Using formulas, bonuses from these attributes are used to modify skills and engage in combat.
 For the monstrous shape or morphus, players are able to design the monster by random rolling from different tables or by selection from said tables.
-Players are able to make horrific alternate form by combining animal features, alien physiology and machine parts and other oddities.
-Players add everyday skills, supernatural powers and a variety of weapons and other equipment to round out their characters.
+Players are able to make their horrific alternate form by combining animal features, alien physiology, machine parts, and other oddities.
+Players add everyday skills, supernatural powers, and a variety of weapons and other equipment to round out their characters.